People at Fitzgerald Marine Reserve at Sunset, by Jim Jones

 Environmental Justice in California and Beyond

 A flexible five-lesson unit for grades 9-12.
 Students learn about environmental justice in California and elsewhere in the US by studying communities struggling with environmental inequities and how those communities have fought for justice.
 Supports California Next Generation Science, Common Core, and History-Social Science standards.
 Includes lesson plans, slides, student response Google forms, and printable worksheets for in-person or remote instruction.
-Written by Coastal Commission staff and reviewed by Rachel Faulkner (anti-racism consultant), Laura Diaz (Educators Collective for Environmental Justice), and Estrella Risinger (Association for Environmental and Outdoor Education).
+Written by Coastal Commission staff led by Bekkah Scharf, and reviewed by Rachel Faulkner (anti-racism consultant), Laura Diaz (Educators Collective for Environmental Justice), and Estrella Risinger (Association for Environmental and Outdoor Education).
 Download the unit (PDF).
 This PDF includes links to all elements described above.
-Updated August 23, 2022.
+Updated July 15, 2024.
 Please send feedback on this unit to coast4u@coastal.ca.gov.

 Climate Video Challenge

-A challenge for middle and high school students to create a video answering the question "How is your community responding to the climate crisis?"
+A challenge for middle and high school students to create a video responding to a prompt about the climate crisis, which often relates to environmental and climate justice.

 Pollution and Prejudice: Redlining and Environmental Injustice in California